 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Computer & Information Sciences, too.
-About 9.3% of those with this major are international students.
+Computer & Information Sciences appeals to people across the globe.
+About 10.6% of those with this major are international students.

 How Much Do Computer & Information Sciences Majors Make?